-Once your removal company has left, make sure you inspect your new property with a fine tooth comb to check for existing damage or any accidental bumps your movers might have made during the unloading.
+Once your removal company has left, make sure you inspect your new property with a fine-tooth comb to check for existing damage or any accidental bumps your movers might have made during the unloading.
 You never know what botched DIY the previous owners have left you or what the removal company might try to get away with!
 If you’ve had a packing service with your removals firm, the boxes should all be labelled correctly and be in the correct destinations in your new house.
-Do a quick check and make sure the odd box hasn’t gone astray in a wrong room.
+Do a quick check and make sure the odd box hasn’t gone astray in the wrong room.

 Unpacking The Right Way

 The first port of call when unpacking should be the kitchen.
-Assume your partner and children will at least want some cutlery to eat their chinese takeaway with!
+Assume your partner and children will at least want some cutlery to eat their Chinese takeaway with!
 Once eating is out the way, start on your master bedroom or if you’re in with a chance of some TV – attack the living room.
 Most people do the kitchen, then eat and unpack a few essential bedroom items.
 This then leaves the main part of the house until the next morning.

 Check For Damage

-Once you’re up in the morning and eased yourself into the unpacking, start checking for damage.
-If you’ve hired a competent removals company, then damage should be minimal.
+Once you’re up in the morning and easing yourself into the unpacking, start checking for damage.
+If you’ve hired a competent removals company, then the damage should be minimal.
 However, as part of the wear and tear of the move, there’s always a little damage.
 This is unfortunately just par for the course when moving house.

-Obviously the extent of such damage depends on whom you have hired and how well packed your belongings were!
+Obviously, the extent of such damage depends on whom you have hired and how well packed your belongings were!
 Even the professionals can get it wrong.
 It simply depends on your individual circumstances on the day.